 What is Dyslexia?

-Dyslexia is defined as a learning disorder characterized by difficulty in reading due to problems identifying speech sounds and learning how they relate to letters and words.
+Dyslexia is defined as a learning disorder and can be a hidden disability for most kids.
+It is characterized by difficulty in reading due to problems identifying speech sounds and learning how they relate to letters and words.
 It may be the cause of problems with reading comprehension, slow vocabulary growth, trouble with spelling and poor reading fluency – symptoms and severity vary, depending on the person.

 There’s no single test that can diagnose dyslexia and a good solid assessment will consider many factors.

 Dyslexia is not the result of poor instruction, nor is it an indication of a person’s intelligence.
 Dyslexic children simply do not learn the same way as non-dyslexic children; they require multi-sensory teaching methods that are not always offered in conventional classrooms.
 With the proper support, almost all people with dyslexia can become good readers and writers, reaching their full academic potential.
 There are many Facts vs Fiction when it comes to Dyslexia and much research has been conducted into neuroscience-based interventions like the Fast ForWord® programs which have shown to result in neurophysiologic repair, increasing activation of frontal and temporal-parietal regions in the left hemisphere of the brain.
 These types of interventions are especially effective for children with dyslexia and have lasting effects.
 BrainFit Studio Bangkok run the FastForWord programmes and offer support for children with Dyslexia here in Bangkok.

 There is no data on the number of people with dyslexia in Thailand; for reference, however, it affects over 10 percent of the school-aged population in the United States.
 If you suspect that your child may be suffering from dyslexia, you can get a formal assessment from an educational psychologist.
 The sooner a diagnosis is made, the quicker (and easier) it is for a child can get help.